In person Visits and Secure Video Counselling

 I see therapeutic change as a process that happens on many levels, most of which are not within our awareness.
 Individual psychotherapy can be a space to be lovingly curious about the ways in which we find ourselves operating without our awareness, or that we have taken for granted.
 Appreciating the ways in which we arrived at this point, while also noticing those patterns that might no longer be helpful to us in the present.
 Noting those moments where our behaviours do not attend to our unmet desires, Finding new hope and trust in the therapeutic relationship to try something new.

 I combine both experiential, process-oriented approaches and systemic therapies in my work with couples .

-EFT is a short-term, scientifically supported therapy that helps couple identify the underlying dynamics and create lasting positive changes in their relationships.
-It is regarded one of the most effective approaches to marriage and couple therapy.
-Research studies find that after 10-12 sessions, 70-75% with 90% of couples showing significant improvement.
+EFT is a short-term, scientifically supported therapy that helps couples identify the underlying dynamics that create lasting positive changes in their relationships.
+It is regarded as one of the most effective approaches to couple and family therapy.
+Research studies find that after 10-12 sessions, 70-75% of couples demonstrate significant improvement.
 EFT has been shown to be an effective approach to couples counselling with a variety of issues, including depression, past infidelity, grief and loss, and past trauma.
 EFT draws from attachment theory, which asserts that humans are hardwired for strong emotional bonds with others.
 According to EFT, relationship distress is seen as a result of a perceived threat to this connection.
 EFT focuses on what causes relationship distress and provides a detailed map to our distressed patterns that negatively overtake the opportunity for connection.
 A new cycle of interaction is established in which both partners are experienced as available and responsive to each others needs.
 This safe, secure attachment allows couples to be flexible in problem solving — communicate effectively even during conflicts.